William Garretson… Cielo Drive Caretaker (1949-2016)

-William Eston Garretson was born on August 24, 1949 in Lancaster, Ohio.
-He was the caretaker of the Polanski residence, 10050 Cielo Drive in Benedict Canyon, at the time of Sharon Tate’s murder by the Charles Manson “Family“.
+William Garretson was born on August 24, 1949 in Lancaster, Ohio.
+He was the caretaker of the Polanski residence, 10050 Cielo Drive in Benedict Canyon, at the time of Sharon Tate’s murder by Tex Watson, Susan Atkins, and Patricia Krenwinkel.

 Garretson, who stayed in a small cottage behind the main house, was miraculously unharmed and undisturbed during the murders on August 9, 1969.
 The following morning he was discovered in the guest house and quickly arrested on charges of suspicion of murder.
 When questioned, Garretson said he was unaware of the murders until police burst into his bedroom and led him to the bloody bodies of Frokowski and Abigail Folger, lying on the lawn, and Steven Parent, slumped over the wheel of his car.

 Police spared Garretson a sight even more horrible inside the house.
 Sharon Tate, eight-and-a-half months pregnant, had been stabbed repeatedly and was curled in a fetal position as if to protect her unborn son.
 Nearby, a bloody towel covered the head of hairdresser Jay Sebring, her former boyfriend, who had been stabbed and shot.
 The two were connected by a rope hung over a rafter and looped around their necks.